nabakolu/4x-Games-Victoria-3-Multiplayer-Mod/README.md

     - Modern Ports: Amount of Convoys increased from 200 to 400
 - Influence provided by Power Block Principle External Trade II & III reduced from 2 to 1
 - Production methods using Transportation as an input good are blocked until the building has access to Transportation
+- Freedom of Movement Principle Production Method migration bonus reduced from 20% down to 10%
+- Gold output from using the nitroglycerin production method in gold mines reduced from 5 to 2.5.
+This brings it inline with the dynamite production method which outputs 5 gold, as the nitroglycerin production method should output half the gold output of the dynamite production method
+- Canals now emply 500 bureaucrats instead of 500 capitalists, so the capitalists don't end up starving as they were before.

 #### Static Modifiers ####
 - Base Government Dividends efficiency increased from 25% to 35%
 - Recently adjusted primary production method timed modifier added
 - Recently adjusted secondary production method timed modifier added
+- Power bloc cohesion penalty for power blocs lead by countries that don't have the Great Power rank is reduced from 50% down to 25%

 #### Technologies ####
 - Production: